dockpack/base_postgres/README.md

     base_postgres_pass # This is your password

     base_postgres_net  # 192.168.20.0/24 This is the subnet granted access
-    base_postgres_role # With 2 hosts the one is master, the other slave base_postgres_sip  # The ip address of the slave when you use 2 databases
+    base_postgres_role # With 2 hosts the one is primary, the other replica base_postgres_sip  # The ip address of the replica when you use 2 databases

 Dependencies
 ------------
-Ansible Tower 2.4.5 is compatible with this.
+RedHat-like Linux

 Example Playbook
 ----------------